Your Child's Experience

 "Education is the most powerful weapon which you can use to change the world".
 Nelson Mandela

-We welcome children ages 2 - 5 years old
+We welcome children aged 2 - 5 years old

 For each session, the children choose from a wide range of indoor and outdoor activities to stimulate personal, social, emotional, physical, communication and intellectual development.
 The children are also helped and encouraged to take part in adult-led group activities which introduce them to new experiences and help them to gain new skills, as well as helping them to learn with others.